HannaGreentree/war-paws-europe/README.md

 - Code includes compound statements (`if` conditions and loops) (example: validation, filtering, permissions checks).
 - Style: written to align with PEP8 standards.

-> Add a short note here if you ran a formatter/linter (e.g., `black`, `flake8`) or performed manual PEP8 review.

 ---

 ## File Naming & Project Hygiene

 - Files are named descriptively, lowercase, and without spaces for cross-platform compatibility.
-- Production code should be free of commented-out code and broken internal links.
+- Production code is free of commented-out code and broken internal links.
-- The application should run without errors across the site.
+- The application run without errors across the site.

 ---